rohitramu/kpm/README.md

 kpm view kpmtool/example -v 1.0.0
 ```

-If a version is not specified, the highest available version which is in the local KPM repository (i.e. one that has already been [pulled](#pull-a-template-package-from-a-docker-registry) or [packed](#pack-your-template-package)) will be used.
+If a version is not specified, the highest available version which is in the local KPM repository (i.e. one that has already been [packed](#pack-your-template-package)) will be used.

-If a version is specified and the package cannot be found in the local KPM repository, an attempt will be made to pull the package from the `docker.io` [Docker registry](#docker) (i.e. Docker Hub).
-A different Docker registry can be specified by setting the `--docker-registry` flag.

 ### Execute a template package